cengels/potence/docs/docs/Arrays/first.md

 ---
 layout:      page
-title:       "Arrays.first()"
+title:       Arrays.first()
-description: "Returns the first element in an array.
-If the array is empty, returns undefined."
+description: Returns the first element in an array.
+If the array is empty, returns undefined.
 parameters:
   array: An array with 0 or more elements from which the "0th" element is returned (but not removed).
   test: